Forgiveness: Buddhism

-Dharma
+Hinduism

 Holi is the Hindu festival of colors, celebrated in spring.
 Traditionally, this is also a day to mark forgiveness, meet others, and repair relationships.
-In Indonesia, among Balinese Hindus, Ngembak Geni — the day after Nyepi – is the ritual festive day in spring to meet, and both seek forgiveness and forgive each other.
+In Indonesia, among Balinese Hindus, Ngembak Geni – the day after Nyepi – is the ritual festive day in spring to meet, and both seek forgiveness and forgive each other.

-In Vedic literature and epics of Hinduism, ksama or kshyama (Sanskrit: क्षमा) and fusion words based on it, name the concept of forgiveness.
+In Vedic literature and epics of Hinduism, forgiveness is named ksama or kshyama (Sanskrit: क्षमा) along with other compound words.
 The word ksama is often combined with kripa (tenderness), daya (kindness), and karuna (करुणा, compassion) in Sanskrit texts.
-In the Rigveda, forgiveness is discussed in verses dedicated to the deity Varuna, both the context of the one who has done wrong and the one who is wronged.
-Forgiveness is considered one of the six cardinal virtues in Hindu Dharma.
+In the Rigveda, forgiveness is discussed in verses dedicated to the deity Varuna, both in the context of the one who has done wrong and the one who is wronged.
+Forgiveness is considered one of the six cardinal virtues in Hinduism.

-The theological basis for forgiveness in Hindu Dharma is that a person who does not forgive carries a baggage of memories of the wrong, of negative feelings, and of anger, and unresolved emotions that affect their present as well as future.
-In Hindu Dharma, not only should one forgive others, but one must also seek forgiveness if one has wronged someone else.
-Forgiveness is to be sought from the individual wronged, as well as society at large, utilizing charity, purification, fasting, rituals, and meditative introspection.
+The theological basis for forgiveness in Hinduism is that a person who does not forgive carries the weight of memories of the wrong, negative feelings, anger, and other unresolved emotions that affect their present and future.
+In Hinduism, one should not only forgive others, but also seek forgiveness if one has wronged another person.
+Forgiveness is to be sought from the individual wronged and society at large, by methods including charity, purification, fasting, rituals, and meditative introspection.